Osborn Engineering Company: OEC Motorcycles

 The motorcycle business was resurrected by a financial tie-up with dealers Glanfield and Lawrence in 1932, as O.E.C.
 Ltd of Atlanta Works, Highbury Street, Portsmouth, and in 1934 in addition to motorcycles it announced a very unusual vehicle - the two wheel car.
 This was the brainchild of Mr Norman Frederick Wood, designer and director - and was in effect a motorcycle enclosed completely in a slender car type body with wheel steering, and tandem seating for two.
 By 1935 this unusual vehicle was being marketed as the Whitwood monocar, however it was not a success and was discontinued in 1936.

 The most famous model produced by the firm was the OEC Commander introduced in 1938, with a 500 cc single-cylinder Matchless engine, Girling brakes, sprung frame and duplex steering plus a claimed top speed of 80 mph.

 During WW2 the works changed over to manufacturing aircraft undercarriage parts, however it was also involved with the rather strange and unsuccessful secret weapon known as the Great Panjandrum which will be familiar to devotees of "Dad's Army" as an imitation of it featured in an episode in 1972.
-The works was bombed during the war and when production restarted it was at Stramshaw Road, Portsmouth.
+The works was bombed during the war and when production restarted it was at Stamshaw Road, Portsmouth.

 In 1949 the company commenced production of the Atlanta, a lightweight machine with a choice of 122 cc or 197 cc Villiers engines, followed in 1951 by the Apollo, with a 248 cc side-valve Brockhouse engine.
 Neither of these postwar machines was successful and the company ceased production in 1954.